digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 Lifecycle Rule
 ==============

-The :ref:`Lifecycle Rule <type-daml-finance-interface-lifecycle-rule-lifecycle-lifecycle-97652>` is
+A :ref:`Lifecycle Rule <type-daml-finance-interface-lifecycle-rule-lifecycle-lifecycle-97652>` is
-used to process an event and calculate the resulting lifecycle effect.
-A lifecycle rule can either assume that a new version of the instrument has already been created (as is the case for the :ref:`Distribution <type-daml-finance-lifecycle-rule-distribution-rule-66267>` and :ref:`Replacement <type-daml-finance-lifecycle-rule-replacement-rule-7648>` rules), or it can create
+used to process an event for a certain instrument and calculate the resulting lifecycle effects.

+A lifecycle rule can either
+assume that a new version of the instrument has already been created (as is the case for the :ref:`Distribution <type-daml-finance-lifecycle-rule-distribution-rule-66267>` and :ref:`Replacement <type-daml-finance-lifecycle-rule-replacement-rule-7648>` rules), or it can create